 On top of that, these are also the most popular months with tourists.
 Expect the city to be packed, especially the main tourist attractions.

 That being said, the best time to visit Athens in my opinion should be during the shoulder season – spring and autumn.
+It is one of the best countries to visit in June or May.

 How to get around Athens